Quantitative EEG (qEEG)

 Does a qEEG ever show a client as normal when he or she isn’t normal?

-What does “training to the Q” (qEEG) actually mean?
-Is it necessary?
+What does “training to the Q” (qEEG) mean?

 How can problems recording the EEG affect qEEG reports?